The structure of 2-separations of infinite matroids: Properties of 2-separations

 Of the various axiom systems for infinite matroids established in~\cite{InfMatroidAxioms} we shall use the {\sl circuit axioms}: \begin{enumerate} \item[(C1)] The empty set is not a circuit. \item[(C2)] No circuit is a proper subset of another. \item[(C3)] Whenever $X \subseteq C \in \C(M)$ and $\{C_x:x\in X\}$ is a family of circuits such that $x \in C_y \iff x=y$ for all $x,y \in X$, then for every $z \in C \sm (\bigcup_{x \in X}C_x)$ there exists a circuit $C'$ satisfying $z \in C' \subseteq (C \cup (\bigcup_{x \in X}C_x)) \sm X$. \item[(CM)] For every independent set $I$ (those sets not contained in any circuit $C$) and any set $S$ containing $I$, there is a maximal independent subset of $S$ containing $I$. \end{enumerate} Axiom (C3) generalizes the traditional finite circuit elimination axiom, and is referred to as the \emph{infinite circuit elimination axiom}.
 The (CM) axiom is redundant for finite matroids.

 The following notation will be frequently used.
-If $B$ is a base of a matroid $M$ and $e \in E(M) \sm B$, then we write $C_M(e,B)$ to denote the fundamental circuit of $e$ into $B$; if the matroid $M$ is understood, then we omit the subscript.
+If $B$ is a base of a matroid $M$ and $e \in E(M) \sm B$, then we write $C_M(e,B)$ to denote the fundamental circuit of $e$ with respect to $B$; if the matroid $M$ is understood, then we omit the subscript.